Karen-Rdz/capstone-project/README.md

 - [x] User can see the map and edit saved trip
 - [x] User can see where to add stops on the map

-### TODO

-- Fix where to update the boundaries for the search

 ## Wireframes

 ![Wireframe 1](/Wireframes/WF1.PNG)